enyata/innovation-sandbox-node/lib/sterling/README.md

 ## Interbank Transfer([options])

-You can query and confirm account details using a valid NUBAN, in any bank.
+You can transfer funds from one bank or a financial institution to another.

 ### options